nlauchande/machine_learning_engineering_blog/_posts/2020-05-24-ml-radar-tf-estimator-api.md

-# Week - 24th of May 2020 - Tensor Flow Estimator API
+# Playing with the Tensorflow Estimator API

 On this notes.
 I will delve a bit on interesting Tensor Flow components to make our lifes easier with a simple example.